sushantawalekar/user_data_app/README.md

 Setup
 ===============
 Since a ZAF V2 app is free to implement its own system, we have tried several approaches and looked at how the [App scaffold](https://github.com/zendesk/app_scaffold) had merged different systems together.
-Personally I like simple system, and feel that the less files we have, the less magic is going on.

 * dist/
   * An empty folder that needs *no* input from the developer.
 Point your ZAT server to this folder: `zat server -p dist/`